Defense Attorney: And he participated in violent demonstrations. [ ]

 - This classic comedy routine ends this way, with the son humoring his mom's demeaning attitude.

 - Maquia: When the Promised Flower Blooms: Ariel feels like Maquia is treating him this way after he becomes a teenager.
+This inspires him to go out into the world and do some growing up.

 - A played with example.
 Batman — the Batman made Robin his Sidekick when the boy was only 8 or so.
 His acrobatic prowess meant he mostly kept out of trouble, distracting the villains while Batman did the heavy lifting.
 But in The '70s continuity, a villain was sharp enough to shoot Robin and hit him.
 Batman's trouble coping with the idea that his Robin — his son in all but name — had nearly died — that he forbade Dick Grayson from being Robin for fear of it happening again.
 Dick, already used to a life of costumed crimefighting, rebelled.
 This caused the two of them to have an enormous fight resulting in a falling out, and the creation of Nightwing.